Bushra Ansari: Personal life

-Bushra was first married to Iqbal Ansari, but later they divorced.
+Ansari married producer and director Iqbal Ansari in 1978.
 The couple has 2 daughters, Meera Ansari and Nariman Ansari.
 Meera Ansari was born in Karachi and now resides in the United States.
-She is also step-mother to her second husband's two sons.
+In 2019, after her divorce with her first husband, Bushra married Iqbal Hussain, who was previously married to Farah Sadia.
+Ansari is also a step-mother to her second husband's two sons.

 Career

 Ansari's first dramatic acting role was in one of Iqbal Ansari's productions.
-She also appeared on PTV's most-watched shows, including Angan Terha, Show Time, Show Sha, Rang Tarang, Emergency Ward, and the sketch comedy TV series Fifty Fifty.
+She also appeared on PTV's most-watched shows, including Aangan Terha, Show Time, Show Sha, Rang Tarang, Emergency Ward, and the sketch comedy TV series Fifty Fifty.

+In 2022, Ansari portrayed Maa Begum in the commercially hit romance-drama Tere Bin.